PDBeurope/pdb-images/README.md

 ### Generated image types

-**PDBeImages** generates many types of images.
+**PDBImages** generates many types of images.
 By default, it will create all image types that make sense for the selected mode (`pdb`/`alphafold`) and entry.
 Alternatively, the user can select a subset of image types by the option `--type`.
 These are all the available types:

 * `entry` – Create images of the whole deposited structure, colored by chains and colored by entities (i.e. chemically distinct molecules).
   * –> `{pdb}_deposited_chain_{view}_image-{size}.png`